Terioch/bug-tracker/README.md

 * Ticket Comments

 Authentication and role-based authorization were implemented using Identity framework, whilst data-access was configured using Entity.
-Each authenticated user can be assigned one of the following roles which applies a restriction to their access level:
+Each authenticated user can be assigned one of the following roles which restricts their access level:

 * Owner (Full unrestricted access)
 * Admin (Full access but cannot control role management)